-In recent years, certain investors, including public pension funds, have placed increasing importance on the negative impacts of investments made by the private equity and other funds to which they commit capital, including with respect to ESG matters.
-Certain investors have also demonstrated increased activism with respect to existing investments, including by urging asset managers to take certain actions that could adversely impact the value of an investment, or refrain from taking certain actions that could improve the value of an investment.
+In recent years, certain investors, including public pension funds, have placed increasing importance on the potential negative impacts of investments made by the private equity and other funds to which they commit capital, including with respect to environmental, social, and governance matters.
+Certain investors have also demonstrated increased demands and expectations with respect to existing investments, including by urging asset managers to take certain actions that could adversely impact the value of an investment, or refrain from taking certain actions that could improve the value of an investment.
 At times, investors have conditioned future capital commitments on the taking or refraining from taking of such actions.
-Increased focus and activism related to ESG and similar matters may constrain our capital deployment opportunities, and the demands of certain investors, including public pension funds, may further limit the types of investments that are available to our funds.
-In addition, investors, including public pension funds, which represent an important portion of our funds' investor bases, may decide to withdraw previously committed capital from our funds (where such withdrawal is permitted) or to not commit capital to future fundraises as a result of their assessment of our approach to and consideration of the social cost of investments made by our funds.
+Increased focus and activism related to environmental, social, governance, and similar matters may constrain our capital deployment opportunities, and the demands of certain investors, including public pension funds, may further limit the types of investments that are available to our funds.
+In addition, investors, including public pension funds, which represent an important portion of our funds' investor bases, may decide to withdraw previously committed capital from our funds (where such withdrawal is permitted) or to not commit capital to future fundraises as a result of their assessment of our approach to and consideration of the social and environmental cost of investments made by our funds.
 To the extent our access to capital from investors, including public pension funds, is impaired, we may not be able to maintain or increase the size of our funds or raise sufficient capital for new funds, which may adversely impact our revenues.

-In addition, ESG matters and concerns relating to the use of misleading labels and marketing materials in relation to investment products have been the subject of increased focus by regulatory authorities in the EU.
-For example, in 2021 certain requirements under Regulation (EU) 2019/2088, also known as the Sustainable Finance Disclosure Regulation or SFDR, came into force.
+In addition, environmental, social, and governance matters and concerns relating to the use of misleading labels and marketing materials in relation to investment products have been the subject of increased focus by regulatory authorities in the EU.
+For example, in 2021 requirements under Regulation (EU) 2019/2088, also known as the Sustainable Finance Disclosure Regulation or SFDR, came into force.
 The SFDR was introduced to improve transparency in the market for sustainable investment products, to prevent greenwashing and to increase transparency around sustainability claims made by, among others, fund and asset managers.
 In 2022, the EU Taxonomy Regulation (Regulation (EU) 2020/852) entered into force.
 The Taxonomy Regulation establishes a framework for classifying whether an economic activity is "environmentally sustainable."
-As a result of these and other legislative initiatives, we may be required to provide additional disclosure to EU-based investors in our funds with respect to ESG matters.
+As a result of these and other legislative initiatives, we may be required to provide additional disclosure to EU-based investors in our funds with respect to environmental, social, and governance matters.